 There is no official dosage recommended for people wanting to take valerian root.
 Most research studies of valerian root’s effect on sleep have people take 300 to 600 milligrams, once per day, on a regular basis.

-When taking a supplement, it’s often best to start with a low dose, then gradually increase it over time, if needed.
-Talk to your doctor before starting valerian root to discuss dosage and if it’s the best sleep aid for you.
+When taking a supplement, it is often best to start with a low dose, then gradually increase it over time, if needed.
+Talk to your doctor before starting valerian root to discuss dosage and if it is the best sleep aid for you.

 When to Talk to Your Doctor

-Since there are no official guidelines regarding natural sleep aids, consider speaking to your doctor before taking one.
-Whether you’re interested in valerian root, melatonin, ashwagandha, or cannabis, your doctor can advise on potential risks and side effects, as well as a recommended dosage.
+Since there are no official guidelines regarding natural sleep aids, it is important to speak to your doctor before taking one.
+Whether you are interested in valerian root, melatonin, ashwagandha, or cannabis, your doctor can advise on potential risks and side effects, as well as a recommended dosage.

-If you experience more than the occasional trouble sleeping and think you might have a sleep disorder, make an appointment with your doctor instead of self-treating with natural sleep aids.
+If you experience more than the occasional trouble sleeping and think you might have a sleep disorder, make an appointment with your doctor.
 A variety of sleep disorders disrupt sleep and cause daytime tiredness.
 Your doctor will ask questions and, if necessary, order tests to determine what is the root cause of your sleep issues so you can receive proper treatment.

 - Was this article helpful?